offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Extensions/User-defined Metrics_TOPIC (Collecting user-defined metrics for an HPA to scale on)
 ```

-If there are multiple metrics being tracked by an HPA, as in the example below, that HPA calculates the replica counts for each metric and then chooses the one with the highest.
+If multiple metrics being tracked by an HPA, as in the example below, that HPA calculates the replica counts for each metric and then chooses the one with the highest.

 ```yaml
 apiVersion: autoscaling/v2